RyanHirsch/potp/README.md

 1. You can't lose if you don't run.
 1. I want my nub back.
 1. I hate everyone.
 I hate people.
+1. My lack of feedback is a positive sign.